Eunice Harriett Garlick: Biography

 In that same year, she had one of her photographs selected for the Annual International Salon of Pictorial Photography in British Columbia, Canada and was one of three from New Zealand to have photographs in the International Exhibition of the London Salon of Photography.
+In 1928 she was included in an exhibition of overseas work at the Royal Photographic Society's headquarters which noted that it 'promised well for the future'.
 In 1928, another photo was selected for the Salon International D'Art Photographique held in Paris in 1929.
-Around the same year, Garlick was made an Associate of the Royal Photographic Society of Great Britain.
+Her work was also included in the Salzburg International Salon in 1929 where her 'Maori studies were much admired'.
+Garlick joined the Royal Photographic Society in 1940 and gained her Associateshio the same year She remained a member until her death.

 Garlick took tours of the North Island and subsequently developed a photo series of the Maori women she visited.
 One of these became her most notable work, 'Guide Georgina', and was selected for the American Annual of Photography in 1930.
 In 1935, she spent time in England and was living there when World War II began.

 Una Garlick died of cancer on March 17, 1951 (age 68) at her home in Ormonde Road, Remuera, Auckland.